St. John the Baptist Church, Permude: History

 In early days, most of the people in Permude were farmers and hard workers.
 Agriculture and dairy farming were the occupations of the people here during the early years.
-Permude had a nickname as Perda Mudde(Tulu Language) as production of milk was plenty during early time.
-Prior to foundation of this church the catholics around permude were part of Bajpe and Kalavaru.
-For spiritual needs, catholics of Permude were walking several miles to Bajpe or to Kalavaru as there were no other transport facility available.
-Meanwhile, catholic community realized the need of a church in Permude.
+Permude had a nickname as Perda Mudde (Tulu Language) as production of milk was plenty during early time.
+Prior to foundation of this church the Catholics around Permude were part of Bajpe and Kalavaru.
+For spiritual needs, Catholics of Permude were walking several miles to Bajpe or to Kalavaru as there were no other transport facility available.
+Meanwhile, the Catholic community realized the need of a church in Permude.
 During this time, John Baptist Balthazar Nazareth, a resident of Permude and by profession a coffee planter in Chikmagalur became sick.
-His wife Seraphine Nazareth vowed to build a church in Permude to get back her husband's good health.
-So Seraphine Nazareth started the construction of the church along with her daughter who looked up the responsibility of the church building and her son in law Albert Ambudias Rodrigues who extended his cooperation for the same.
+His wife Seraphine Nazareth vowed to build a church in Permude to get back her husband's good health and started the construction of the church along with her daughter Juliana and her son-in law Albert Ambudias Rodrigues.
 Three-fourths of the cost of the construction was shared by the founders and a quarter of the cost was borne by the parishioners by donating material and labour.